 Day 6: Alexandroupolis – Evros Delta

-In the morning together with Athens taxi tours we’ll visit the city of Alexandroupolis and the Evros Delta.
-Alexandroupolis, the capital of Evros, occupies leading position in the geographical area of E. Macedonia and Thrace, as it stands at the crossroads between the countries of the European Community, the Mediterranean, Asia and the Black Sea’s zone.
+In the morning together with Athens taxi tours, we’ll visit the city of Alexandroupolis and the Evros Delta.
+Alexandroupolis, the capital of Evros, occupies a leading position in the geographical area of E. Macedonia and Thrace, as it stands at the crossroads between the countries of the European Community, the Mediterranean, Asia, and the Black Sea’s zone.
 It is notable as the major internal border node of the European Community.
-Alexandroupolis is build by the sea and has a coast line of 35km length.
+Alexandroupolis is built by the sea and has a coastline of 35km length.
 One of the most outstanding features of its landscape is the wetlands formed by the big rivers Evros and the Nestos that cut through it.
 Its antiquities date from the Paleolithic era with the appearance of the first Thracian tribes to the period of Roman domination (2nd and 3rd century B.C.), when its civilization reached its peak.
 The lakes and wetlands of Thrace are among the most important in Europe with perhaps more than three hundred protected species of birds.
 More than 200,000 wild water-birds spend their winter here.
 The flora has drawn the attention of ecologists.

 Evros River, Greece